stanford-futuredata/ezmode/README.md

 # Config

-Here are the hyperparameters and options that you can customize when running the EZModeEnd2End engine.
+Hyperparameters and options that you can customize when running the EZModeEnd2End engine.
 * `db`: Path to project database
 * `init_db`: Boolean that determines whether to initialize the database if it does not exist
 * `annotations_csv`: Path to annotations CSV (see examples for desired format)